Final farewell to UN's Kofi Annan at Ghana state funeral - AFP

 Annan led the UN from 1997 to 2006 and was the first from sub-Saharan Africa to do so.
 He died on August 18 aged 80 at his home in Switzerland after a short illness.

-Many ordinary Ghanaians described him as a father-figure and a source of national pride, while his brother, Kobina, told the congregation that he was not just a leader and statesman.
+One mourner, Fritz Kitcher, who spent his career working in human rights for the UN in Geneva, said he had seen Annan rise through the ranks.

-"We lost a brother, a husband, a father, a grandfather and an uncle, a man of deep conviction who was as committed to instilling the values of fairness, integrity, kindness and service in each of us as he was to advocating for peace and human rights around the world," he said.
+Annan had taught him "the benefit of humility, the benefit of honesty, the benefit of decisiveness, and diplomacy from the grassroots," he told AFP.

-"Stubborn optimist that he was, he would want us all to look forward with hope and keep striving to create a freer, fairer and more peacfeul world."
+Others described Annan as a father-figure and a source of national pride.

 'Diplomatic rock star'